A NERC funded short course to guide genomics and metabolomics research applied to environmental sciences

 Costs for non-NERC funded researchers: Early bird £2105, standard £2340.

 Course leaders: Professor John Colbourne, Dr Joseph Shaw, and Dr Xin Zhou will lead the genomics course.
-The metabolomics course will be lead by Professor Mark Viant and Dr Warwick Dunn and assisted by staff from the NERC Biomolecular Analysis Facility and Birmingham Metabolomics Training Facility.
+The metabolomics course will be lead by Professor Mark Viant and Dr Warwick Dunn and assisted by staff from the NERC Biomolecular Analysis Facility and Birmingham Metabolomics Training Centre.

 Endorsed by SETAC Europe